MrHsiehVCS/unit4-pp/README.md

 For this project, you will be completing the code for two classes: `RockPaperScissors` and `PalindromeTester`.
 Each of these classes have some code that has already been written for you.
 You should not change any of the provided code.
 Instead, you should add in your own code in order to fulfill the project requirements.
 You will also need to JavaDoc all your classes.

+## Part A - RockPaperScissors.java - results()

+The method `results` should accept player and computer input (`"R"`, `"P"` or `"S"`, lowercase or capital), and return an integer: `1` if the player wins, `0` if it is a tie, and `-1` if the player loses.

+This part has one test - `doesRockPaperScissorLogicCorrectly`

-## PART A - RockPaperScissors.java
+## PART B - RockPaperScissors.java

-For **Part A** you are going to complete the class `RockPaperScissors`.
+For **Part B** you are going to complete the class `RockPaperScissors`.
 The class simulates a game of Rock-Paper-Scissors against a computer.
 In order to do so, you must:

 1. Prompt the user to select *Rock*, *Paper*, or *Scissors*.
    - Users can choose *Rock* by inputting either *R* or *r*.